v-schipka/v-schipka.github.io/content/posts/mkdocs-repository-setup/index.md

 tags: ["MkDocs", "Repository", "Static Site Generators"]
 ---

-In this post I'd like to show you how I set up multiple product documentations in a single gitHub repository.
+In this post, I’ll walk you through how I set up multiple product documentations within a single GitHub repository.
+Here’s what I’ll cover:

-This post covers the following points:
-- Set up a single repository that contains multiple product documentations
+- Creating a single repository to host multiple product documentations
-- Set up an assets folder that is available for all products (includes images, files and text snippets)
+- Setting up a shared assets folder (for images, files, and text snippets)
-- Extra: use variables to switch between assets depending on the product
+- Optional: Using variables to switch assets based on the selected product
-- Extra: create a central batch file that can serve single or multiple product documentations simultaneuously
+- Optional: Creating a central batch file to serve one or more product documentations at once

-Note that the approach I use in this post is just one way of setting up a multiple projects repository.
+Keep in mind that this is just one approach to managing multiple projects in a single repository—other methods may suit different needs.
-There are alternative approaches available.

 ## About this Use Case
 Our company offers multiple products that share a lot of similar software modules.